The French like their food slow.

-And hence the appearance of Bon Vivant, parked opposite The School of Life on a tastefully tucked-away corner of King’s Cross.
+And hence the philosophy of Bon Vivant, parked opposite The School of Life on a tastefully tucked-away corner of King’s Cross.
 It’s a stylish French bistrot, designed for whiling away weekends with bottomless brunches and long lunches sur la terrasse, as well as late night cocktails over a steak and a cheeseboard.

-Bon Vivant is, like its namesake, dedicated to the finer things in life, with leisurely all-day dining, a slick French wine list, and achingly chic surroundings.
+Bon Vivant is, like its namesake, dedicated to the finer things in life, with leisurely all-day dining, a slick French wine list, and stylish surroundings.
 Floor-to-ceiling windows flood the rooms with sunlight, but come evening, the dusky rose walls, sprawling navy velvet banquettes, and dark green marble tabletops create snug corners for intimate tête-à-têtes.

 The cuisine is contemporary and very French, ranging from freshly baked croissants & daily specials of tartines in the morning, to sharing platters of charcuterie at lunch.
 For dinner, there are intense, indulgent dishes with big hits of flavour, from beef tartare with quail’s egg, to mussels simmered with shallots and garlic, to magret de canard (an apparently simply prepared dish with rich, fatty duck breast).